Waldenburg, Switzerland: Weather

 Waldenburg has an average of 140.4 days of rain or snow per year and on average receives 1155 mm of precipitation.
 The wettest month is June during which time Waldenburg receives an average of 127 mm of rain or snow.
 During this month there is precipitation for an average of 12.9 days.
 The month with the most days of precipitation is May, with an average of 13.9, but with only 110 mm of rain or snow.
 The driest month of the year is October with an average of 79 mm of precipitation over 9 days.

 Education

 In Waldenburg about 469 or (35.3%) of the population have completed non-mandatory upper secondary education, and 130 or (9.8%) have completed additional higher education (either university or a Fachhochschule).
 Of the 130 who completed tertiary schooling, 56.2% were Swiss men, 22.3% were Swiss women, 14.6% were non-Swiss men and 6.9% were non-Swiss women.

 As of 2000, there were 18 students in Waldenburg who came from another municipality, while 96 residents attended schools outside the municipality.

 Transport

-Waldenburg is the terminus of the Waldenburg narrow gauge railway, which operates a half-hourly train service to the town of Liestal.
+Waldenburg is the terminus of the Waldenburg narrow gauge railway, which operates a quarter-hourly train service to Liestal.
 At Liestal railway station, onward connection is made with the Swiss Federal Railway's services to Basel, Bern, Lucerne and Zürich.